sprintly/sprintly-ui/README.md

 [![wercker status](https://app.wercker.com/status/02fb8fa03abe6c3d616cfeb1672d44ff/m "wercker status")](https://app.wercker.com/project/bykey/02fb8fa03abe6c3d616cfeb1672d44ff)

 A library of reusable React components for building Sprintly UIs.

+The goal of this repository is to make it easier for developers (those who work at Sprintly as well as those who use Sprintly) to build Sprintly interfaces that look and feel like the Sprintly product.

 ## Usage

-To build production files, run ```npm run build-production```, which will compile the latest from source into ```dist```, giving you both _sprintly-uikit.js_ and _sprintly-uikit.min.js_.

-To add a component to your project, simply either:
-* add a script tag to your project's head referencing the ```sprintly-uikit.js or sprintly-uikit.min.js``` build file, or
-* require the package at the top of your js file.
+To add a component to your project, require the package at the top of your js file.
 You may require the whole library or a specific component.

 Example 1:
 ```
-var SprintlyUIKit = require('/path/sprintly-uikit');
+var SprintlyUIKit = require('sprintly-uikit');

 React.renderComponent(
   <SprintlyUIKit.Widget